 If your dog is stressed, anxious, or bored, he may chew or lick himself.
 To prevent hot spots triggered by these issues, make sure your dog has plenty of exercise, interactive toys, and a comfortable place to play indoors.

-Stay Up-to-Date With Flea and Tick Medications
+Stay Up-to-Date With Fleas and Ticks

 Flea and tick medication are a surefire way to reduce hot spots associated with flea allergies and flea bites.
 Flea and tick medication won’t prevent mites, though, so don’t hesitate to check in with your vet if you suspect a mite infestation.
 (This looks like small specks of dirt on your pup’s skin or a brown crust on the inside of his ears.)